Zila Khan

-Zila Khan is an Indian Sufi music, Hindustani classical music singer and an actress.
+Zila Khan is an Indian Sufi & Bhakti music, Hindustani classical music singer and a Theatre and Film actress.

-She sings classical and semi-classical musical forms and performs in the tradition of Imdadkhani gharana.
+She sings Sufi, Bhakti, classical and semi-classical musical forms and is Ustad Vilayat Khan’s daughter.
+Her Gharana is called Imdadkhani gharana.

+Zila and her forefathers have five generations of recordings from the time recorded music started in the world.

 She has acted in Bajirao Mastani a film by Sanjay Leela Bhansali and also actively acts in theatrical plays like Gauhar.
 She is a playback singer for Bollywood films and advertisements.
 Zila stands for 'Freedom in Education and Gender Equality'.
 She is also a composer and a music director.
 Zila also produced and directed a documentary called 'Spirit To Soul' on her father Ustad Vilayat Khan.
 In her singing, she uses the poetry of Ghalib, Bulleh Shah, Baba Farid and Kabir, among others.

 Early life and career

 Zila Khan was born to Ustad Vilayat Khan, the maestro sitar player, and was his formal disciple.
 She was named by her father on the raag Zila Kaafi of Amir Khusrau.

 Zila Khan was empowered by her father from a young age.
 He taught her for fourteen to sixteen hours a day and she has mastered all his compositions.
 Zila Khan's musical heritage spans seven generations of Indian classical musicians and five generations of recorded music.

 Zila Khan has performed in every major Indian and International Music Festival and venues such as: